PDu150 Three Channel Ultra-Low Noise 150V

 |30 uF||24 Hz|

-The high frequency noise (10 Hz to 1 MHz) is listed in the table below versus load capacitance.
-The total noise from 0.03 Hz to 1 MHz can be found by square summing the RMS values, that is .
+The high frequency noise (10 Hz to 1 MHz) is listed in the table on the right versus load capacitance.
+The total noise from 0.03 Hz to 1 MHz can be found by square summing the RMS values, that is

 |Load Cap.||HF Noise RMS||Total Noise RMS|